top of page

 Thanks to ever changing technological advancements, the education industry has expanded dramatically and it is now possible for one tutor to teach 1:1 lessons with a student from another country or to hold group lessons with large numbers of students from multiple countries around the world.

-• My child is struggling to complete schoolwork or needs additional support in a few areas.
+a) Struggles to complete schoolwork or needs additional support in a few areas.

-Tutors can also be a positive role model for your child as they are likely to have a positive attitude towards education and, if they are a university graduate or qualified teacher, will be highly educated and understand both the difficulties and the benefits of hard work, self-discipline and time management.
-They can also act as a third party link between parent and student and ensure that the child keeps up to date with their schoolwork and completes it to the best of their ability.
+This is because, as a university graduate or qualified teacher, they'll love the subject they've spent years studying, will be highly educated and have a positive attitude towards education.
+In addition, they'll have had to complete a lot of independent study so will understand the difficulties and the benefits of hard work, self-discipline and time management.
+Finally, if necessary, they can act as a third party link between parent and student and ensure that the child keeps up to date with their schoolwork and completes it to the best of their ability.

 However, private tuition might not suit everyone and, just as weekly football training cannot guarantee that a child will achieve the required standard to play for a major club or their country, private tuition cannot guarantee that a child will be accepted into a specific school or college.

-It is worth mentioning that no amount of tuition will help a child to make the desired amount of progress if they are not willing to give it a chance by paying attention in the lessons or completing the work.
+It's worth mentioning that no amount of tuition will help a child to make the desired amount of progress if they are not willing to give it a chance by paying attention in the lessons or completing the work.
 Therefore, before committing to any private tuition, please make sure that your child is willing to try lessons and will try and approach them with a positive attitude.

 As Winston Churchill once said, "continuous effort - not strength or intelligence - is the key to unlocking our potential" and I believe the best results come from an effective partnership between the student, parents, teachers and tutor who must all work together to support the child.